 Jonathan Tuttle, managing partner of the Washington, D.C. office, is a member of the firm’s Litigation Department.
 He has represented public companies, regulated institutions, boards of directors, audit and special committees of boards, and individual directors, officers and employees in enforcement investigations and proceedings brought by the Securities and Exchange Commission, the Department of Justice, FINRA and the PCAOB, as well as in securities class actions, shareholder derivative suits, internal corporate investigations and a variety of other securities and finance-related litigation and regulatory matters.
-Chambers USA (2020) recognizes Mr. Tuttle as a leading lawyer in Securities Enforcement and calls him “incredibly well prepared, very tenacious and a very zealous advocate.”
+Recommended by The Legal 500 US (2021) for Securities Litigation, sources say he is “simply amazing” with a “no-nonsense approach that makes him a terrific resource and assets for clients.”
+In Chambers USA (2021), which recognizes Mr. Tuttle as a leading lawyer in Securities Enforcement, clients say “his judgment is wonderful … he is experienced, knowledgeable, commercial and always responsive.”
+He has also received praise as an “incredibly well prepared, very tenacious and a very zealous advocate.”
 Clients say that he is a “terrific securities litigator” and a “very good technical lawyer who has in-depth knowledge of regulatory framework and is able to dive in on highly complicated matters” and that he is “flawless in his execution and attention to detail.”
 He is recognized by both clients and peers as a “brilliant lawyer who is wise beyond his years” and appreciated for his “incredible in-depth knowledge of the subject.”
 Sources say “by the time issues emerge he has already planned for them.
 He is very thoughtful and very responsive.”
-Mr. Tuttle is also recommended by The Legal 500 US (2018) for Corporate Investigations and White Collar Criminal Defense.
 For several years, including in 2020, Securities Docket has recognized his among the “Enforcement 40,” their list of the best and brightest securities enforcement defense lawyers in the business.
 Mr. Tuttle has significant experience investigating accounting issues and advising companies, boards and audit committees with respect to the many complicated issues that can arise in such investigations, including disclosure and reporting of accounting restatements, responding to whistleblower complaints and interactions with independent auditors.

 Mr. Tuttle is the co-author of numerous articles, including “Likely Policy Priorities of the Gensler SEC,” NYU Compliance & Enforcement Blog (April, 2021); “Despite Unprecedented Challenges, SEC’s Division of Enforcement’s 2020 Annual Report Presents Healthy Enforcement Results,” Compliance & Enforcement (November, 2020); “SEC Brings Enforcement Action Against Investment Adviser for Section 13 Beneficial Ownership Reporting Failures,” Compliance & Enforcement Blog (September, 2020); “SEC's Insider Info Case Shows Perils Of Portfolio Co.
 Trading,” Law360 (July, 2020); “INSIGHT: Key Accounting and Financial Reporting Risks Arising From the Covid-19 Pandemic,” Bloomberg Tax (June, 2020); “Dropped Herbalife Insider Case Leaves Questions Unanswered,” Law360 (February, 2015); “Allergan Fuels Tension Over Schedule 13D Disclosure,” Law360 (February, 2015); “Citigroup Fallout And SEC’s Strategic Resource Allocations,” Law360 (February, 2015); “Second Circuit Speaks On Source Of Duty For Insider Trading And Scope Of Disgorgement Remedy,” Financial Fraud Law Report (January, 2015); “DOJ Proposal Shows Focus on Individuals in Corporate Crime,” Law360 (September, 2014); “Inside 2nd Circ Ruling on Overseas Whistleblower,” Law360 (August, 2014); “Heads of SEC Whistleblower Office and FCPA Unit Warn against Interference with Potential Whistleblowers,” Financial Fraud Law Dept (June, 2014); “A Touch of Solace for Broker-Dealer Compliance Personnel,” Law360 (November, 2013); “Debevoise & Plimpton Discusses SEC’s Guidance on Supervisory Liability for a Broker-Dealer’s Compliance and Legal Personnel,” The Columbia Law School Blue Sky Blog (November, 2013); “Circuit Court Adopts Narrow Interpretation of Anti-Retaliation Provision of Dodd-Frank Whistleblower Rules,” Financial Fraud Law Report (October, 2013); “The Vilar Decision: Second Circuit Curtails the Territorial Reach of Criminal Liability under Section 10(b),” Wall Street Lawyer (October, 2013); “A Good Way to Level the Playing Field in SEC Civil Actions,” Law360 (January, 2013); “Dodd-Frank Whistleblower Provision And Court's Broad Interpretation,” The Harvard Law School Forum on Corporate Governance and Financial Regulation (October, 2012); “Court Finds No Duty To Disclose Wells Notices,” Insights: The Corporate & Securities Law Advisor (September, 2012); “Second Circuit Signals Support for the SEC’s Use of ‘Neither Admit Nor Deny’ Language in Consent Settlements,” Financial Fraud Law Report (September, 2012); “Duty To Disclose SEC Wells Notices Rejected By Judge,” The Harvard Law School Forum on Corporate Governance and Financial Regulation (July, 2012); “Dodd-Frank Whistleblower Issues In Leshinsky And Asadi,” Law360 (July, 2012); “SEC ‘Obey-the-Law’ Injunctions Held Invalid,” The Harvard Law School Forum on Corporate Governance and Financial Regulation (July, 2012); “The Eleventh Circuit Casts Doubts On ‘Obey The Law’ Injunctions,” Insights (July, 2012); and “SEC ‘Obey-The-Law’ Injunctions Held Invalid,” FCPA Professor blog (June, 2012).